Dj0ulo/OptiSearch/README.md

     ```
 1. You can create a zip from the source using the flag `-z` followed by the output filename.
 This will also copy the sources in the default build directory (unless you specified another one with `-b`).
 Use `-t` (for "tidy") to delete the build directory after the operation.

+1. Finally, to build all extensions for Chrome and put them in the `build` directory:
+    ```
+    npm run build
+    ```
 1. Finally, to build and zip all extensions for Chrome and Firefox and put them in the `versions` directory:
     ```
-    npm run build
+    npm run pack
     ```

 ## Contributing